IconicPlushStarss/contractors-black-ops-2-vr-codz/README.md

 - **Anony**: Creator of the CoDz Black Ops 1 modkit (also known as the official CoDz modkit).
 - **IconicPlushStars**: ME!
 I am the main coder for this project.
 - **Sammy**: Ported most of the Black Ops 2 weapons to the Contractors modkit and shared them with me.
-- **Fran**: Provided an fucking awesome achievement system.
-(Shout out to him, play his Mario 64 map whenever thats out)
+- **Fran**: Provided an fucking awesome achievement system, and made the tombstone system.
+(Shout out to him, play his Mario 64 map)
 - **Ellis**: Created particles, helped make the Black Ops 2 weapons have CoDz support, and found a source with many BO2 textures, sounds, and models.
 - **SmokeyGosling**: Helped add CoDz support to the Black Ops 2 weapons.
 - **ItsNotTristan**: Provided lava burning sound effects and zombie models.